lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The Security Considerations of SCHC header compression RFC8724 are valid for SCHC CoAP header compression.
 When CoAP uses OSCORE, the security considerations defined in RFC8613 does not change when SCHC header compression is applied.

 The definition of SCHC over CoAP header fields permits the compression of header information only.
 The SCHC header compression itself does not increase or reduce the level of security in the communication.
 When the communication does not use any security protocol as OSCORE, DTLS, or other.
 It is highly necessary to use a layer two security.

-A corrupted header compressor could cause the header decompressor to reconstitute packets that do not match the original ones, but still have valid headers and possibly also correct transport checksums.
-SCHC scheme uses an Integrity Check to verify the reconstructed headers, which reduces the probability of producing decompressed headers not matching the original header without being noticed.
-End-to-End Authentication and Integrity mechanisms may detect such corruption.

 DoS attacks are possible if an intruder can introduce a compressed SCHC corrupted packet onto the link and cause a compression efficiency reduction.
 However, an intruder having the ability to add corrupted packets at the link layer raises additional security issues than those related to the use of header compression.

 SCHC compression returns variable-length Residues for some CoAP fields.
 In the compressed header, the length sent is not the original header field length but the length of the Residue.
 So if a corrupted packet comes to the decompressor with a longer or shorter length than the one in the original header, SCHC decompression will detect an error and drops the packet.

 OSCORE compression is also based on the same compression method described in {{rfc8724}}.
-The size of the Initialisation Vector residue size must be considered carefully.
-A too large value has a impact on the compression efficiency and a too small value will force the device to renew its key more often.
+The size of the Initialisation Vector (IV) residue size must be considered carefully.
+A too large value has an impact on the compression efficiency and a too small value will force the device to renew its key more often.
 This operation may be long and energy consuming.
-How large and small depends on the security implementation.
+The size of the compressed IV MUST be choosen regarding the highest expected traffic from the device.

-SCHC header and compression rules must remain tightly coupled.
-Otherwise a encrypted residue may be decompressed in a different way by the receiver.
-To avoid this situation, if the rule is modified in one location, the OSCORE keys need to be re-established.
+SCHC header and compression Rules MUST remain tightly coupled.
+Otherwise, an encrypted residue may be decompressed in a different way by the receiver.
+To avoid this situation, if the Rule is modified in one location, the OSCORE keys MUST be re-established.

 # Acknowledgements

-The authors would like to thank Christian Amsuss, Dominique Barthel, Carsten Bormann, Thomas Fossati, Klaus Hartke, Francesca Palombini, Alexander Pelov, Goran Selander and Theresa Enghardt.
+The authors would like to thank (in alphabetic order): Christian Amsuss, Dominique Barthel, Carsten Bormann, Theresa Enghardt, Thomas Fossati, Klaus Hartke, Francesca Palombini, Alexander Pelov and Goran Selander.